No SSN Required — 100% Private & Anonymous

 +

-Paying off credit card debt early almost always helps your score by reducing utilization.
-However, paying off an installment loan (car, personal loan) can sometimes cause a small, temporary dip because it removes an open account from your mix.
+Paying off credit card debt early almost always helps by reducing utilization.
+Paying off an installment loan can sometimes cause a small temporary dip.
 The financial savings from eliminating high-interest debt far outweigh any minor score impact.

 +